stcarrez/ada-awa/README.md

 ## Version 2.3.1   - Under development
 - Fix #14: Avoid using gnatprep for the configuration of mail factory
+- Fix #17: Error generated when a blog article makes a reference to a non existing image

 ## Version 2.3     - Jul 2021
 - Update Trumbowyg editor to version 2.23.0